Anker PowerLine+ USB C 3.0 cable

 To help get you connected with the future of USB, we’ve put together our top 10 USB-C type cables to add to your collection.
 Welcome to the revolution.

-The Best USB C Cables
+The Best USB C Cable

 From ANKER, one of the leading USB charger brands comes a speed demon of a USB-C connector that races to the top of our best USB cables list.
 With a transfer rate of up to 5Gbps (that’s an impressive five seconds to transfer an HD movie or 1,000 songs), the Powerline+ also claims to last longer than most USB cables thanks to its double-layered nylon exterior.